lizardsystem/lizard-wbconfiguration/README.rst

 Export wbconfigurations to dbf  as periodic task
 -----------------------------------
-Enable 'create_wb_dbfs' periodic task in admin by Djcelery.
+Schedule 'lizard_wbconfiguration.tasks.export_to_dbf' periodic task in admin by Djcelery.

 OR use management command